Hilary Pennington: The Ford Foundation

 In 2018, Pennington was appointed as the executive vice president of Ford Foundation.
 As Executive Vice President, Pennington oversees all programs, in the U.S. and globally, for the Ford Foundation, a social justice philanthropy with a $13 billion endowment and annual grantmaking of $600 million.

 Pennington joined the Ford Foundation in 2013 as a program vice president.
 During her time as program vice president, she led the foundation's work on arts and culture, documentary film making, journalism, and youth leadership.
 Pennington was also responsible for leading the foundation's work in Africa and the Middle East.

 Other professional work

 In addition to a background in education and social justice in the non profit sector, Pennington was a former adviser to Presidents George H.W.
-Bush and Bill Clinton, and, along with Arthur White, co-founded Jobs for the Future, a research, consulting, and policy-development organization, which as of 2020 operates in 46 states.
+Bush and Bill Clinton, and, along with Arthur White, co-founded Jobs for the Future, a national workforce and education nonprofit organization with offices in Boston, Oakland, and Washington, DC.